phongnq2712/peekaboo/README.md

 # peekaboo
-# Author Quoc Phong Ngo
+Author: Quoc Phong Ngo
+Copyright © 2023

 The game will display a square grid, with the columns labeled with letters, and the rows with numbers.